MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/content-inspection.md

 ---

+*Applies to: Microsoft Cloud App Security*

 # Content inspection
-This article describes the process Cloud App Security follows when performing DLP content inspection on data in your cloud.
+This article describes the process Microsoft Cloud App Security follows when performing DLP content inspection on data in your cloud.

 Cloud App Security content inspection works as follows: